Sleaford Mod door times for upcoming shows confirmed

 The door times for Sleaford Mods shows in Bristol and London this week have been confirmed.
 It follows a recent run of concerts across the UK and Ireland in November.

 The rockers have two dates remaining on the UK & Eire Tour.
-It includes a stop at Alexandra Palace in London.
+It includes a stop at Alexandra Palace in London on Saturday, 2 December.

-Fans have been treated to a career spanning set from the iconic group.
+Fans have been treated to a career-spanning set from the group.
 Ticketmaster has warned that availability is "limited" for tickets.

 But if you have managed to bag tickets, here's all you need to know: